ccheshirecat/volant/docs/guides/plugins.md

   }
 }
 ```

+If you omit the `runtime` field, Volant automatically treats the plugin `name` as its runtime identifier.

 The engine never interprets plugin-specific payloads; it launches the declared workload and lets clients discover capabilities through the manifest (e.g., via the OpenAPI spec).
 If a plugin wants to publish convenience “actions”, it can, but they are optional.